GST return filing

 Period of Delay:

-• Daily Accrual: Late fees accrue on a day-by-day foundation until the submission is completed.
+• Daily Accrual: Late fees accrue on a day-by-day basis until the submission is completed.

 • Cumulative Impact: Prolonged delays bring about a cumulative increase in past-due expenses, emphasizing the importance of activated filing.